paulfioravanti/presentations/exercism_ruby_armstrong_numbers/exercism_ruby_armstrong_numbers.md

 ```

 ^
-So, this is the entire solution on a slide...
+So, this is the shape of the entire solution.
+Not too long...

 ---
 [.background-color: #002B36]